Timely Incomplete Design Information Sharing and Communication:-

 Iterative loops are a result of limited communication and information sharing.
 When data is shared in batches in an untimely fashion, it tends to go back and forth between the various design players in several loops before the design deliverable can exit the loop upon the acceptance of the architect and owner.
-When rejected, which is normal in design processes, the design deliverable have to be reworked.
-Since the deliverable are in 2D CAD, any adjustment of a certain concept or a drawing perspective, has to be reflected in all other trades/disciplines and views.
-However, by using BIM, this can be done automatically by modifying the model once in one view and all the other views are automatically modified, and the other involved players can be instantaneously notified of the required adjustments on their behalf .
-This benefits the project reducing negative iterations and rework, thus saving time and preventing cost overruns.
+When rejected, which is normal in design processes, the design deliverable has to be reworked.
+Since the deliverable is in 2D CAD, any adjustment of a certain concept or a drawing perspective has to be reflected in all other trades/disciplines and views.
+However, by using BIM, this can be done automatically by modifying the model once in one view and all the other views are automatically modified, and the other involved players can be instantly notified of the required adjustments on their behalf.
+This benefits the project by reducing negative iterations and rework, thus saving time and preventing cost overruns.

 Quality of Design: -

 Designers can make use of BIM to explore alternative concepts, conduct value engineering and optimize their designs.